gui2de/econ490-fall22/_Group Projects/Group_5/Week12_Assignment/README.md

 ### Check 2: Consent Question Duration

 We assume the consent question in our simulated data takes, at minimum, 30 seconds for the enumerator to read in full.
 This check flags enumerators who spend less than 30 seconds on the consent question and exports them to the "Consent Question Duration Flag" sheet of the output Excel file.
+Audio files will also be created to record and transcribe the consent statement process.
+An audio length that is shorter than the average will be flagged.
 Using these data, field managers can discuss the importance of survey consent with the appropriate enumerators.

 ### Check 3: Survey Duration